smartheim/wifi-captive-rs/readme.md

 * It only supports *NetworkManger*.

-A related set of utilities is [wifish](https://github.com/bougyman/wifish), a script with a TUI that talks to directly to wpa_supplicant.
+A related set of utilities is [wifish](https://github.com/bougyman/wifish), a script with a TUI that talks directly to wpa_supplicant.
 The user selects a wifi and the connection is established.
 And second [create_ap](https://github.com/oblique/create_ap), a script which uses *dnsmasq*, *hostapd* and *iw* under the hood to create an access point.